grand-mother/libs/README.md

 ## Installation
 _GRAND packages require python3.7.
-If can be installed from the [tarball](https://www.python.org/downloads) on Linux or with brew on OSX._
+It can be installed from the [tarball](https://www.python.org/downloads) on Linux or with brew on OSX._